vrk-kpa/suomifi-ui-components/src/core/Table/Table.md

 ### Sorting

 You can set `sortable: true` to any column you wish be able to sort the table with.
-You can either let the component handle the data sorting, or provide a `tableSortedCallback()` prop to handle data sorting with a custom logic.
+You can either let the component handle the data sorting, or provide a `tableSortCallback()` prop to handle data sorting with a custom logic.
 The function receives the key of the sorted column and a string of `'asc' | 'desc'` as parameters.

 Always use the `tableSortedAriaLiveText()` function as demonstrated below to give screen readers information about table sorting.